ossobv/vim-rst-tables/README.rst

   probably BSD License.
 - Updated for Python3 by Walter Doekes (@wdoekes) in 2017.
 Added vendor dependencies for easier install.
 Added debian packaging rules.
+- Added support for ``|replacements|`` inside tables.
+From now on the column delimiters must have leading/trailing whitespace.